anusaini/is-primitive/README.md

 # is-primitive

-Check if a javascript value is primitive
+Check if a javascript array contains only primitive values

+## License

+MIT &copy; Anubhav Saini 2017